prakharmrsl/easypcceo.github.io/pages/gaming-mouse/left-handed.md

 The [Razer Naga Left Handed MMO Gaming Mouse](https://amzn.to/2KHglKl){: target="_blank"} has 12 distinct and programmable macros – it was designed with MMO gamers in mind.

 The mouse is perfect for MMO games because it features so many macros and keymaps.
+If you enjoy playing games like [League of Legends](/gaming-mouse/league-of-legends/), this mouse should be a strong contender on your list of possible candidates.

 If you use a claw grip, this mouse is not for you.
 The Naga is a large and heavy mouse, with a high profile.